How to file a Pennsylvania annual report

 • General partners for partnerships

-Online filings don't require notarization but do require electronic certification of accuracy.
+Online filings do not require notarization but do require electronic certification of accuracy.
+The signatory must include their title when signing electronically.

 Is there a way to automate these filings?

-Discern's Annual Report Filing Service tracks your specific Pennsylvania deadlines, sends progressive reminders at 60/30/15 days before due dates, and submits your filings directly.
-This service is particularly valuable for businesses managing multiple entities across different deadline schedules, saving an average of 3-4 hours per entity annually in compliance management time.
+Discern's annual report filing service tracks your specific Pennsylvania deadlines, sends progressive reminders at 60, 30, and 15 days before due dates, and submits your filings directly.
+This service is particularly valuable for businesses managing multiple entities across different deadline schedules.